 Graduates from this Department have chosen to work in education, the civil service, social welfare, and a wide range of enterprises in the private sector.
-Recently, the number of graduates becoming school teachers has increased.

 Department of Elementary Education

-Since 2007, our Department of Elementary School Education has provided 50 undergraduates per grade with professional education in the elementary teacher certification program at the Faculty of Letters under the teacher certification system of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
+Since 2007, our Department of Elementary Education has provided 50 undergraduates per grade with professional education in the elementary teacher certification program at the Faculty of Letters under the teacher certification system of the Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 Our mission is to prepare prospective elementary school teachers who can engage in a lifetime of inquiry in teaching and provide responsible education for all children in our changing society.
 Creating and applying knowledge to elementary educational practices, our Department focuses on improving learning and teaching in educational settings.
 We believe that public education is an active agent of change in a diverse and democratic society.
 The undergraduates involved in our elementary teacher education program combine and connect challenging academic coursework on pedagogical practices in educational settings with guided experiences, fieldwork, and an internship to gain structured professional study through their four years of learning for teaching in elementary schools.
 Our Department's dedication reflects both the students' commitment to young people and professional growth.
 We also encourage intellectual development and a spirit of adventure in one of the most demanding and rewarding professions that is urgently needed in our society.